 6,026 American service members have died in the Iraq and Afghanistan wars.
 Only 2% of the fallen were women.

 Men made up 93% of the 6,000 on-the-job deaths last year.

-We cheer and are touched when we hear stories of men laying down their lives for women, such as this man, who covered his wife’s body with his to save her from the Joplin tornado and lost his life in doing so.
+We cheer and are touched when we hear stories of men laying down their lives for women who covered his wife’s body with his to save her from the Joplin tornado and lost his life in doing so.
 It would be much more surprising to hear a story that happened in the opposite way–where the wife sacrificed her life to save her husband.

 It is also still common to hear newscasters and journalists report on an accident or disaster by saying that the death toll included even women and children.
 Even.
 Because the death of men is one thing, but the passing of women makes the tragedy seem all the more terrible.

 So we know what the practical result of the greater expendability of men is–men have historically been called upon to do society’s most dangerous jobs and have often lost their lives in doing so.
 But have you ever stopped to think about the effect of this system on the male psyche?

 When Kate and I began to talk about having kids, she asked me why I wanted to have children.
 I said something like, “I really like the idea of having a part of myself still go on in the world after I’m gone.”